-Computer Science has been created to get students working with real-world practical programming and techniques.
-The GCSE comprises of 2 exams and provides students with a good understanding of the fundamental principles of Computing.
+Computer science has been created to get students working with real-world practical programming and techniques.
+The GCSE comprises of two exams and provides students with a good understanding of the fundamental principles of computing.

 This challenging programme features ‘Computational Thinking’.

 - Computational thinking involves applying problem-solving skills and techniques.

 - Computers do not think for themselves, they are given instructions to produce an output.